 Saint Patrick’s Day has been celebrated since Saint Patrick’s death but became a much bigger deal when the Catholic church started strictly observing Lenten practices.
 March 17th usually comes right in the middle of the solemnity of the Lenten season and guess what?
 St. Patty’s Day is a free pass!

-That’s that’s right, people.
+That’s right, people.
 Go ahead and feel free to indulge yourself…it’s tradition!

 If you’re here on the island, why don’t you put on your greenest beachwear and meet us somewhere for a beer (or a refreshing green cocktail)?